 17. Oconee, South Carolina

 What’s not to love about chasing waterfalls, enjoying nature and outdoor recreation, and small town charm?
-Oconee County, South Carolina is the perfect spot to escape the busy city life and enjoy some peace and quiet on hiking trails or a pontoon boat exploring one of the areas beautiful lakes – including Lake Jocassee – named one of National Geographic’s Top 50 “Best Places Left on Earth”.
+Oconee County, South Carolina is an easy road trip from Atlanta.
+It’s the perfect spot to escape the busy city life and enjoy some peace and quiet.
+Enjoy hiking trails or a pontoon boat exploring one of the areas beautiful lakes.
+Check out Lake Jocassee, named one of National Geographic’s Top 50 “Best Places Left on Earth”.

 Travel Time: 2h / 124 miles

 Helen is an all-around family-friendly getaway and a classic road trip from Atlanta.
 Helen will make you feel like you traveled all the way to Germany!
 Check out the nearby state park for beautiful outdoor recreation and get your fill of sweets from the many candy stores in town.
 Helen also has the only alpine roller coaster in Georgia!